 Although any property that law enforcement suspects is related to criminal activities can be subject to asset forfeiture, some of the most common targets of these proceedings include:

 - Computers and other electronic equipment

-Our Montgomery And Birmingham Asset Forfeiture Attorney At Joe Reed & Associates, LLC
+Contact Our Montgomery And Birmingham Asset Forfeiture Attorney At Joe Reed & Associates, LLC

 If you have received notice that your property has been targeted for asset forfeiture, don’t make the mistake of waiting or trying to deal with the authorities yourself.
 Instead, contact our asset forfeiture lawyer, Joe Reed.
 He is ready to aggressively defend you, your rights and your assets in any legal setting.

-You can set up an initial consult to learn more about your rights by calling 334-834-2000 or emailing us via our contact form.
+You can set up an initial consultation to learn more about your rights by calling 334-834-2000 or emailing us via our contact form.
 Initial consultations are free in most cases, and evening and weekend appointments are available for your convenience.